aspose-cells-cloud/aspose-cells-cloud-go/README.md

-# Go REST API for Spreadsheet Processing in Cloud
+# Go  API client for asposecellscloud

-This Cloud SDK enhances your Go cloud-based apps to [process & manipulate Microsoft Excel spreadsheets](https://products.aspose.cloud/cells/go) in the cloud, without MS Office.
+[Aspose.Cells Cloud SDK for Go](https://products.aspose.cloud/cells/go) empowers your Go applications to connect with excel document formats.
+The APIs let engineers read, convert, build, alter and control the substance of the [excel document formats](https://docs.aspose.cloud/display/cellscloud/Supported+File+Formats) without any office software installed on the machine..

 ## Spreadsheet Processing Features